earthhologenome/EHI_bioinformatics/README.md

 Press enter.

 Next, we need to setup your ssh config file.
-If this doesn't exist already, create it here:
+If this doesn't exist already, create it here (**using your own user name, of course!**):
 ```
 /home/ncl550/.ssh/config
 ```